stefanusbernard/CRISPR-KO-library-survey/data/README.md

 5. Brunello library (Samson et al, 2018) --> https://www.nature.com/articles/s41467-018-07901-8#article-info
     - The Brunello library comprises 77,441 sgRNAs, an average of 4 sgRNAs per gene, and 1000 non-targeting control sgRNAs.
     - We conducted genome-wide negative selection (dropout) screens in A375 melanoma cells that were first engineered to express Cas9.

+# CRISPR-KO BIOGRID

+1. BIOGRID CRISPR-KO data obtained from https://downloads.thebiogrid.org/BioGRID-ORCS/Release-Archive/BIOGRID-ORCS-2.0.18/ on 12th October 2025

+2. BioGRID ORCS Release 2.0.18
+This download directory contains the 2.0.18 data release from BioGRID ORCS.
+This release was compiled on Sept 9, 2025 and contains all curated CRISPR screen data processed prior to this date.
+If you are starting a new project using our data, it is HIGHLY recommended that you use the data files in the most recent release as it will contain the most up-to-date version of our data.
+The best data to use is in the CURRENT RELEASE directory.